 Not Having a Solid Business Plan

 A solid business plan is essential for a restaurant startup.
 Anyone can come up with a good idea, but you should make sure that your idea and plan are feasible.
 A business plan can help you outline your business and understand how it will operate.
+It's also easy to seek out investors or eCommerce banks for small business loans with a business plan.
 This will also help you avoid sticky situations in the future.

 Not Focusing On the Location